jeremy-allen/monarchs/README.md

 # Track 2024 adult monarch sightings by month

-A simple R Shiny app to track 2024 adult monarch sightings by mnoth.
+A simple R Shiny app to track 2024 adult monarch sightings by month.

 Data from [Journey North](https://journeynorth.org/)